Potential National Hockey League expansion: History of Canadian franchises (1967–present)

 Throughout the history of the NHL, attempts to bring franchises to Canadian cities have caused points of contention.
 Among them, the league's existing Canadian teams, especially the Montreal Canadiens, historically have raised concerns about further dividing the NHL's Canadian television revenue.

 Vancouver's rejected bid for one of six new franchises added in 1967 outraged Canadians, who felt they had been "sold out".
 Prime Minister Lester B. Pearson stated that "the NHL decision to expand only in the US impinges on the sacred principles of all Canadians."

 Three years later, the Vancouver Canucks joined as the league's third Canadian franchise.

 The 1979 defeat by a single vote of a merger agreement between the NHL and the rival World Hockey Association that would have resulted in three Canadian WHA franchises (the Edmonton Oilers, Quebec Nordiques, and Winnipeg Jets) joining the NHL led to a mass boycott of Molson products across Canada.
 In a second vote, the Montreal Canadiens, owned by Molson, reversed their position, allowing the Oilers, Nordiques (who were owned at the time by then-rival brewery Carling O'Keefe), and Jets to join the NHL for the 1979–80 NHL season (along with the New England Whalers, who would be renamed the Hartford Whalers).
 The Calgary Flames became Canada's seventh franchise in 1980, relocating from Atlanta.

 Cost of a US dollar in Canadian dollars from 1990.
 The financial health of many NHL franchises in Canada was historically affected by the value of the Canadian dollar.

 There was considerable upheaval amongst Canadian franchises in the 1990s.
 In 1992, the NHL returned to Ottawa with the second incarnation of the Senators, beating out Hamilton for an expansion team to become Canada's eighth franchise.
 However, the declining value of the Canadian dollar at that time, coupled with rapidly escalating salaries, placed hardships on Canadian franchises.
-As a result, the Nordiques and Jets left Canada, becoming the Colorado Avalanche in 1995 and the Phoenix Coyotes in 1996 respectively.
-Fears persisted up to the 2004–05 NHL lockout that the Flames, Oilers, and Senators could follow suit.
+As a result, the Nordiques and Jets left Canada, becoming the Colorado Avalanche in 1995 and the Phoenix Coyotes in 1996, respectively.
+Fears persisted up to the 2004–05 NHL lockout that other small-market Canadian teams, such as the Flames, Oilers, and Senators, could follow suit.
 The financial fortunes of Canada's teams rebounded following the lockout: Canada's six franchises represented one-third of NHL revenues in 2006–07, primarily due to the surging value of the Canadian dollar.

 In May 2011, True North Sports and Entertainment, an ownership group with the support of billionaire David Thomson, 3rd Baron Thomson of Fleet, purchased the Atlanta Thrashers and moved the team to Winnipeg, Manitoba.
 This was the first franchise relocation since 1997 and the first franchise to locate in Canada since the Ottawa Senators entered the league in 1992.
 At the 2011 NHL entry draft, it was announced that the team would be named the Jets.